 How To Calculate Your Income for Your Bankruptcy Forms if You’re Self-Employed

-3 minute read Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+3 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 If you're self-employed, you probably don't get regular paycheck stubs.
 This can make it trickier to figure out your income, which you'll need to do to file for bankruptcy.
 You'll also want to know your business expenses, so you can calculate your net income.
 This article explains how to calculate your income if you're a sole proprietor, gig worker, or independent contractor.

-Written by the Upsolve Team
+Written by the Upsolve Team.

 Updated September 30, 2022